NE 43rd and NE Irving Green Street and Sewer Project

 Extreme Weather

 When high temperatures, extreme heat, near freezing temperatures, or extreme cold are in the weather forecast, crews may adjust schedules to protect workers from the dangers of heat stress and cold stress.
 When working in extreme weather environments, all City workers, contractors, and subcontractors must follow Oregon’s OSHA (Occupational Safety and Health Administration) mandates and Environmental Services’ Heat Illness Safety and Health Plan and its Cold Stress Safety and Health Plan.
-You may see crews taking more frequent water and rest breaks, stopping work at noon, and taking other protective measures during extreme weather.
+You may see crews taking more frequent water and rest breaks, starting work as early as 6 a.m., stopping work at noon, and taking other protective measures during extreme weather.

 Project Background

-This project may upsize portions of the public sewer main line to increase its capacity to handle combined sewer and stormwater, or repair portions of the main line to extend the service life of public sewer pipes.
-It will also construct green street planters to reduce the flow of stormwater into the piped sewer system.
+This project will not upsize portions of the public sewer main line to increase its capacity to handle combined sewer and stormwater.
+Instead, it will construct green street planters to reduce the flow of stormwater into the piped sewer system.
 These improvements will relieve basement sewer backup risks at 22 private properties and reduce the risk of street flooding at four maintenance access hole locations.

 Sign Up for Updates